iOffice/heimdall/README.md

     **NOTE:** Marathon must be available, and Heimdall must be configured to reach it before you can start your server.
 See `config/dev.exs` for a list of configurations.

+  6. Your app can now be reached at `localhost:4000/test`.
+This will run any Plugs configured in your `heimdall.filters` before forwarding the request to your app.